bernhardrtr/mci-mgs-ba-pue3/docs/vscode_setup.md

 ### MicroPython Stubs

+- Create a folder that contains all your micropython projects in VS Code by following the given steps:
+-- Click on File -> Add folder to workspace...
 - Clone the [micropython-stubs](https://github.com/Josverl/micropython-stubs) repository next to your MicroPython projects. `git clone https://github.com/Josverl/micropython-stubs.git`
   Example folder structure:
   ```